-Scanning Electron Microscopy uses a focused electron beam to scan solid sample from the optical to nanoscale range.
-Secondary electrons are emitted from the sample and collected to create an area map of the secondary emissions.
+Scanning Electron Microscopy uses a focused electron beam to scan a solid sample from the optical to nanoscale range.
+Secondary electrons are generated in the sample and collected to create a map of the secondary emissions.
 Since the intensity of secondary emission is dependent on local morphology, the area map is a magnified image of the sample.
-Spatial resolution is as high as 1.8 nanometers for some instruments, but 4 nm is typical for most.
+Spatial resolution is smaller than a nanometer for some instruments, but 3 nm is typical for most.
 Backscattered electrons (BSE) and characteristic X-rays are also generated by the scanning beam and many instruments employ these signals for compositional analysis of the sample.

 Sample requirements vary with instrument and analysis desired.
 Please ask the technical staff about the requirements for your project.